-Program Objectives represent graduates’ performance 3 to 5 years after completing the program)
+Program Objectives represent graduates’ performance 3 to 5 years after completing the B.S. program.
+Graduates will:

-- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics
+- an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

-- An ability to communicate effectively with written, oral, and visual means.
+- an ability to communicate effectively with a range of audiences